charlottehutchinson/APIConnect-Policy-MQInvoke/README.md

 ## The build script

 In the Cross-Repository-Tools directory you will find the build script (package_dp_policy.sh).
-This can be run against a policy directory as follows: ./package$
+This can be run against a policy directory as follows: ./package_dp_policy.sh -d mqinvoke-source/

 The script will also accept a number of flags to automate the publish of the output policy.
-Run package_dp_policy.sh -h to see the options.
+These can been identified via use of the -h flag